wander-man09/noor/README.md

 # Noor — Personal Financial Clarity

-Noor (Arabic: *نور*, light/clarity) is a personal finance chat app that puts an AI advisor directly in your pocket.
+Noor is a personal finance chat app that puts an AI advisor directly in your pocket.
 Six intelligent modes cover every angle of your financial life — from daily spending to debt payoff to subscription audits — all in one dark, minimal interface.

 No backend.
 No accounts.
 No tracking.
 Runs entirely in your browser.